-With canned pumpkin and pumpkin pie spice, this gluten free pumpkin pound cake is moist and dense and the perfect flavors of fall.
+With canned pumpkin and pumpkin pie spice, this Gluten Free Pumpkin Bundt Cake is moist and dense and the perfect flavors of fall.

-Who doesn't love pound cake?
-A great pound cake should be dense, but very moist and flavorful.
+Who doesn't love a bundt cake?
+This one happens to be a pound cake, and a good pound cake should be dense, but very moist and flavorful.
 You should be able to pick up a piece of it with your hands without it falling apart.

 Ingredients in Gluten Free Pumpkin Pound Cake

 - Kim's all purpose gluten free flour blend--a store bought blend may be substituted, but hasn't been tested.

 - Butter--all good pound cakes begin with butter

 - Cream cheese--this bundt cake is based on my cream cheese pound cake, but to add the pumpkin I needed to reduce the cream cheese.

 - Brown sugar--the original recipe doesn't call for brown sugar, but brown sugar and pumpkin go well together.

 - Eggs--lots of eggs (6 to be exact) go into this cake as they are the only leaveners.
 There is no baking powder or soda to leaven the cake.

 - Pumpkin puree--make sure to buy real pumpkin and not pumpkin pie filling